 - Supreme Chef: Chef Vlad, for all his foul temper, is extremely good at what he does — he's easily able to secure a position as head chef in one of Paris' best restaurants after retiring from his job as a cook on a luxury airship, and his talent is what leads to him being chosen as the cook of the Starclimber's maiden voyage.

 - Thunderbolt Iron: The cable of the Space Elevator in Starclimber is made out of this,

 - Unobtanium: Hydrium, a substance lighter than hydrogen but is non-flammable.

 - Why Can't I Hate You?: Non-romantic — Bruce gets a position instead of Matt because of his wealthy father, but proves to be a friendly guy who knows what an awkward situation he's in.
 Matt finds this is actually more frustrating than if he'd been a spoiled brat.

-- You Killed My Father - Matt killed Nadira's father, Spirzglas, the Big Bad of the previous book.
-She didn't seem that unhappy or angry about it, though...
+- You Killed My Father: Nadira's father, Spirzglas, was the Big Bad of the previous book and killed by Matt.
+She doesn't seem that unhappy or angry about it, though...

 - Zeppelins from Another World: The oh-so-ubiquitous airships are the first sign of the series being Alternate History.